New Jersey Turnpike: Precursors and planning

 Route 100 and Route 300 were two state highways proposed in the 1930s by the New Jersey State Highway Department as precursors to the New Jersey Turnpike.

-The road that is now the New Jersey Turnpike was first planned by the State Highway Department as two untolled freeways in 1938.
+The road that is now the New Jersey Turnpike was first planned by the State Highway Department as two freeways in 1938.
 Route 100 was the route from New Brunswick to the George Washington Bridge, plus a spur to the Holland Tunnel, now the Newark Bay Extension of the Turnpike.
 Route 300 was the southern part of the turnpike from the Delaware Memorial Bridge to New Brunswick.
 However, the State Highway Department did not have the funds to complete the two freeways, and very little of the road was built under its auspices.
 Instead, in 1948, the NJTA was created to build the road, and the two freeways were built as a single toll road.

 Route S100 was a proposed spur of Route 100 in Elizabeth.
 It was never built, although Route 81 follows a similar alignment.

 According to a letter to the editor written by Kathleen Troast Pitney, the daughter of Paul L. Troast, the first chairman of the NJTA:

 A brochure Interesting Facts about the New Jersey Turnpike, dating from soon after the road's opening, says that when the turnpike's bonds are paid off, "the law provides that the turnpike be turned over to the state for inclusion in the public highway system".
 Due to new construction, and the expectation that the turnpike pays for policing and maintenance, this has never come to pass.

 Construction

 The project of building the turnpike had its challenges.
-One major problem was the construction in the city of Elizabeth, where either 450 homes or 32 businesses would be destroyed, depending on the chosen route.
-The engineers decided to go through the residential area, since they considered it the grittiest and the closest route to both Newark Airport and the Port Newark-Elizabeth Marine Terminal seaport.
+One major problem was the construction in Elizabeth, where either 450 homes or 32 businesses would be destroyed, depending on the chosen route.
+The engineers decided to go through the residential area, since they considered it the grittiest and the closest route to both Newark Airport and the Port Newark–Elizabeth Marine Terminal seaport.